dhev-wisdom/Projects/Tours-upload/README.md

 TOURS

 This is a Tours app I made with react
-It's actually from a tutorial but I added more functionality
+It's actually from a tutorial but I added more functionality.

 I made this app just few days into learning react.
 I had only learnt the useState hook.
 So the app is basically html, css and useState.